 Helical Model of Communication

-This article provides a practical explanation of the Helical Model of Communication.
+Helical Model of Communication: this article provides a practical explanation of the Helical Model of Communication.
 After reading, you will understand the basics of this powerful communication tool.

 What is the Helical Model of Communication?